Imperial College School of Medicine Students' Union

 Imperial College School of Medicine Students' Union (ICSMSU) is the students' union of the Imperial College School of Medicine.
 It is charged with representing and advocating for the educational, pastoral, social and extracurricular needs of all the undergraduate students within the Faculty of Medicine of Imperial College London, and is a constituent union of Imperial College Union.

 History

 ICSMSU was formed in 1997 by the mergers of the Students' Unions of St Mary's Hospital Medical School, Charing Cross and Westminster Medical School (formerly Charing Cross Hospital Medical School and Westminster Hospital Medical School), and the Royal Postgraduate Medical School.

-Rivalry was abundant before and during the years or mergers.
+Rivalry was abundant before and during the years of mergers.
 The 1954 film Doctor in the House was reportedly based on the behaviour of the St Mary's students.

 Executive committee

-The Union has one full-time sabbatical president, Christian Oldfield, supported by 21 student volunteers, each covering areas such as academics, clubs & societies, entertainments, welfare, and the internal executive functioning of the Students' Union.
-The president is also the British Medical Association ISC Chair, as well as a delegate to the United Hospitals Medgroup.
+The Union has one full-time sabbatical president, Sarah Azam, supported by 22 student volunteers, each covering areas such as academics, clubs & societies, entertainments, welfare, and the internal executive functioning of the Students' Union.

-There are also committee members of the Students' Union responsible for looking after students studying Medical Biosciences, which falls under the Imperial College School of Medicine.
+There are also committee members of the Students' Union responsible for looking after students studying BSc Medical Biosciences, which falls under the Imperial College School of Medicine.